 During inspection preparation, review the processes for RVHRP and plans for identifying, tracking, and resolving problems related to RVHRP to ascertain that they are consistent with plant processes.

-This procedure lists certain baseline inspection procedures mainly in Section 03.02 to be used to perform parts of the inspection.
+This procedure lists certain baseline inspection procedures (IPs) mainly in Section 03.02 and Appendix A, “Applicable Inspection Procedures,” of this procedure to be used to perform parts of the inspection.

 02.02 Design and Planning Inspections

 Conduct RV head design and planning inspections in accordance with the inspection plan by performing selective inspections, consistent with the safety significance and inspection resources, of the following areas: